sodaliterocks/sodalite/README.md

 	* Custom partitioning is unsupported but does work from experience.
 The installer is flaky however, and will often stumble on basic problems and giving you very little guidance on what went wrong.
 For example, `fedora` still being present in the EFI partition if leftover from a previous install &mdash; just delete the directory!
 	* If you're feeling adventurous, install [Fedora IoT](https://getfedora.org/iot/) instead &mdash; it's OSTree too, plus the ISO is over half the size.
 2) Open a terminal and issue the following commands with superuser privileges (as `root`, or with `sudo`):
-	1) `ostree remote add --if-not-exists zio https://ostree.sodalite.rocks --no-gpg-verify`<br />This adds the OSTree repository.
-No GPG verification because I'm lazy as sin.
+	1) `ostree remote add --if-not-exists sodalite https://ostree.sodalite.rocks --no-gpg-verify`<br />This adds the remote OSTree repository.
+        - `--no-gpg-verify` is important as there is no GPG verification.
+        - Previous versions of this document use the remote `https://ostree.zio.sh/repo` (named `zio`).
+This endpoint is still up (in fact, `https://ostree.sodalite.rocks` just redirects to it) and can be used instead.
+If you're still using it there is no need to change it: everything will still work.
 	2) `ostree pull sodalite/stable/x86_64/base`<br />This pulls the OSTree image for Sodalite, and is split up into four parts (similar to that of Fedora Silverblue).
 These parts can be substituted for other values:
 		1) `sodalite`: The **name** of the image.
 That's _SOH-da-lyte_ not _sou-DA-lyte_ — I'm not making a sugar-free beverage here.
 		2) `stable`: The **version** of the image.
 Possible values: